Motorway Services Online

 The key change in attitude came from the Highways Agency.
 Previously, their role had been to regulate the behaviour of service areas by stopping them doing too much (by building facilities aimed at day-trippers) or too little (by cutting corners).
 By 2013, the Highways Agency was under pressure to facilitate more development by the roadside.
 So they effectively announced that they were abandoning most of their regulatory practices and service areas would be encouraged to build whatever they liked.
 No minimum distance between service areas was provided.

 The relaxed planning laws benefited smaller developments, with small-box shaped drive thru buildings cropping up all over the country's A-roads, usually with very little thought going into the local environment or making the building in any way interesting.
-While one can wonder about the politics of this, especially the number of 'drive thrus' opening in council areas that have declared a climate crisis, the 'copy and paste' planning style is ultimately no different to what Little Chef had done for 30 years.
+While one can wonder about the politics of this, especially the number of 'drive thrus' opening in council areas that have declared a climate crisis, the 'copy and paste' planning style is ultimately no different to what Little Chef had done for 30 years previously.

 Larger developments don't have quite such an easy time in the planning process, despite the post-2013 regulations being very open to new ideas.
 With virtually no new motorways open, there are only a few gaps in the market left (principally on the M25 and the M42), and those are difficult areas that have been subject of service area planning disputes for some 40 years.
+If anything, the planning battles have only become more difficult as the legal system continues to drag things out.

 Subsequent Changes

 Since this story was written, a curious development has been the creation of a canopy for electric vehicle charging hubs: this creates another roofed area to blend in with the rest of the facilities.
+The popularity for green roofs has been challenged by the need for solar panels.